 Bungie is patching the first issue as part of Season of the Risen, but Season 17 will see all elements except for Neutral ones be removed.
 Bungie has said the idea is to make weapon crafting simpler, and is also looking to change how Patterns are earned — but wouldn’t give any further details.

 Looking for what’s changed in regards to weapons, abilities, and more?
 We’ve got you covered.

 For even more depth, be sure to read Bungie’s small novel on the subject, too.

-We know that the new ritual weapon will be a Machine Gun called Chain of Command — complete with skins for Gambit, Vanguard, and Crucible.
+The new ritual weapon is a Machine Gun called Chain of Command — complete with skins for Gambit, Vanguard, and Crucible.

 - Read more: All Destiny 2 Witch Queen exotics

 According to Bungie, players will also be able to earn the new Riptide Fusion Rifle, Dead Weight Shotgun, and Strident Whistle Bow from Crucible, Gambit, and Vanguard activities respectively.